Longvu1982/perfomance-test-template/README.md

 ## Introduction
 This document explains how to use the React portal to create element on a separate layer.
+The reason why we should use React Portal is that when we want to escape a component out of its parent nodes
+- To the React context, React Portal is still child of it Parent Component (so that props, context, etc,... will works normally)
+- To the Dom, the element return by React Portal is on the top level (in this case one level down inside the body, so that it can avoid the css of its parent node like "overflow: hidden")

 ## Setup
 Ensure that you have a React project set up with the necessary dependencies installed.